 Depending on the instrumentation of the song, its rhythmic elements can be provided by any or all of VOICE, CHORDS, or by PERCUSSION INSTRUMENTS.
 More about that in the next chapter.

-We will be discussing melody, harmony, and rhythm in more detail beginning in the next chapter, so this assignment will give you a chance to practice describing these three characteristics in your own words, before we cover each characteristic in detail.
+Here's an exercise to help you practice describing these three characteristics in your own words, before we cover each characteristic in detail.

 1. Select three songs from three different genres.
-Provide me with the title and artist of each song.
-Use either your own music collection or find links online you can send me to.
+Write down the title and artist of each song.
+Use either your own music collection or find links online you can easily access (from Spotify, YouTube, etc.).

-2. Using these three songs, discuss the melody, harmony and rhrythm you hear in each one.
+2. Using these three songs to discuss the melody, harmony and rhrythm you hear in each one.
 The songs do not have to have anything in common, but if they notice a similarity, point it out.
 This is your practice in trying to write descriptively about music.